 What happens to teenagers whose parents are overbearing?

-In a new study, researchers found that teens whose parents are overcontrolling struggle with relationships, educational goals as adults.
+In a new study, researchers found that teens whose parents are overcontrolling struggle with relationships, and educational goals as adults.

 The research was conducted by a team at the University of Virginia.

 In the study, the team sought to determine the long-term impact on the youth of parenting that is psychologically controlling.

 Past research has identified psychological control as a problematic parenting behavior.

 Parents attempt to control their children in this way through intrusive and harshly manipulative means (e.g., withdrawing love and affection when the parent is angry at the child, making the child feel guilty for upsetting the parent).

 Children whose parents use this tactic tend to have problems such as lower grades and lower self-esteem, likely because the children are discouraged from asserting themselves and gaining independence.

 In this study, researchers followed 184 youth annually from ages 13 to 32.
 The youth, from urban and suburban areas in the Southeastern United States, came from a variety of socioeconomic backgrounds.